|

 Instructor: DeWayn Marzagalli

 New remote workshop.
-Format includes discussion and film.
+Format includes lecture, discussion, and film.

 |